eike-welk/scala-symbolic-algebra-examples/README.rst

 Required Software
 =================

+The revision control program *Mercurial* is necessary to download the software.

-Either a working Scala installation (programs `scalac` and `scala`) on a Unix-like operating system.
+Either a working *Scala* installation (programs `scalac` and `scala`) on a Unix-like operating system.
 (On Windows you have to come up with the right command to compile the sources and run them yourself.)

-Or even better a IDE with Scala support, for example the Scala-IDE for Eclipse.
+Or even better a *IDE with Scala support*, for example the Scala-IDE for Eclipse.

   http://www.scala-ide.org/